Meet the boats that allow people to play on Burlington Bay.

 This single- or double-handed keelboat (again, will not flip over) was designed to level the playing field and let people with physical disabilities race in open fleets without a time or distance handicap, or in other words, simply sailor against sailor.
 This 16′ sailboat that gives independence to people who may live much of their lives in need of other people’s help.
 The Martin 16 is the boat used for the Mobility Cup, an international regatta for disabled sailors.

-Our 420 fleet consists of PS2000 Club 420s.
-The Club 420 is fast and nimble.
+Our 420 fleet consists of both Zim Collegiate and PS2000 Club 420s.
+The 420 is fast and nimble.
 It is essential in the progression from junior to collegiate racing.
-The Club 420 is the junior and instructional boat of choice at schools, clubs, and sailing organizations across America with over 350 organizations maintaining active fleets.
+The 420 is the junior and instructional boat of choice at schools, clubs, and sailing organizations across America with over 350 organizations maintaining active fleets.